 In the 1950s, WWT initiated a study into the population dynamics of Pink-footed Geese.
 The first capture was of seven in southwest Scotland on 22 March 1950, and the following winter a further 686 were marked.
 By the end of the decade, some 11,844 had been newly ringed in northern Britain.
 Two expeditions to the breeding grounds in central Iceland caught 1,151 flightless Pink-footed Geese in 1951 and a remarkable 8,745 in 1953.
 The geese were marked with metal rings only but generated many recoveries with rings being returned by wildfowlers.

 A second phase of marking began in the late 1980s, with renewed interest in the fortunes of this population as numbers were increasing.
 The birds were marked in wintering areas, primarily WWT Martin Mere and Loch Leven, with either engraved plastic leg rings or neck collars.
-The highest number caught was 348 in 1988 and between 1987 and 2008, a total of 3,278 had been marked.
+The highest number caught was 348 in 1988 and between 1987 and 2016, a total of 3,345 had been marked.
 A further 41 birds were caught in Iceland in July 1987.
 Then, between 1996 and 2000, WWT joined colleagues from the Icelandic Institute of Natural History to capture geese on their breeding grounds in north and central Iceland.
 This resulted in a further 3,246 newly ringed birds, the vast majority of which were fitted with neck collars.
-In recent years, captures have been much reduced but have continued in Britain thanks to efforts by Tay Ringing Group.
+In recent years, captures have been much reduced but have continued in Britain thanks to efforts by the Tay Ringing Group and the Grampain Ringing Group.

-During the winter, virtually all Pink-footed Geese have been caught with large nets fired over grazing flocks; these were initially powered by rockets, but since the 1980s, cannons have been used.
-During the summer months on the breeding quarters, at the time that the goslings are growing their first flight feathers, adults become flightless too, whilst replacing their flight feathers.
+During the winter, Pink-footed Geese are usually caught using large nets fired over grazing flocks; these were initially powered by rockets, but since the 1980s, cannons have been used.
+During the summer months on the breeding quarters, goslings are growing their first flight feathers and the adult birds become flightless whilst moulting and replacing their flight feathers.
 It is, therefore, possible to round up the flightless geese (rather like rounding up sheep) into netted corrals.

 Resightings of colour-marked Pink-footed Geese have led to a number of important discoveries concerning their movements and individual use of the flyway.
 This work has confirmed that the geese migrate from breeding grounds in Greenland and Iceland, staging at important sites in east Scotland before perhaps up to a half of the population migrate south to Lancashire and Norfolk, though there is almost certainly also some direct arrival into Lancashire.